david-fdez-glez/conference-track-management/README.md

 Represents an individual event, which has a name, startTime and duration

 #### Session
-Each session has multiple talks
+Each session has multiple talks.
+It has a startTime, and different duration: morning,lunch and afternoon.
+Afternoon session also has a networking event

 #### Track
-Each track has a morning session and afternoon session
+Each track has a morning, lunch and  afternoon session.

 #### Conference
-Each Conference has multiple tracks
+Each Conference has multiple tracks.

 ######## UTIL